CryptoDevWill/twitter-v2-simple/README.md

 <a name="readme-top"></a>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About The Project ℹ️
-A simplified version of Twitter’s V2 API 😮‍💨 with straight forward functions and callbacks.
+A simplified version of Twitter’s V1 & V2 API 😮‍💨 with straight forward functions and callbacks.
 If you need quick simple functions such as follow, like, DM and others, then this package is for you.
-This package only contains two dependencies: [Twitter SDK](null) and [Twitter API V2](https://www.npmjs.com/package/twitter-api-v2)🙏.
-Contributor williamdsanders05@gmail.com This package is still under development. 🛠️
+This package only contains two dependencies: [Twitter SDK](https://www.npmjs.com/package/twitter-api-sdk) and [Twitter API V2](https://www.npmjs.com/package/twitter-api-v2)🙏.
+"Twitter V2 Simple" is also a combination of V1 and V2 to bring a seamless integrated workflow. 🦾 Contributor williamdsanders05@gmail.com This package is still under development. 🛠️

 <!-- TABLE OF CONTENTS -->
 ## Table Of Contents 📜